keyonvafa/inductive-bias-probes/README.md

 The code for the inductive bias probes for physics and the lattice and Othello experiments will be added soon.
 We're also working on sharing model checkpoints and the larger datasets.

 # Other Experiments
-The code to reproduce results for the Lattice experiments can be found in `inductivebiasprobs/experiments/gridworld/`.
-Refer to the `README.md` for details.
+The code to reproduce results for the Lattice and Othello experiments can be found in `inductivebiasprobs/experiments/gridworld/` and `inductivebiasprobs/experiments/othello/`, respectively.
+Refer to the `README.md` file in each directory for details.